Click here to read Part 1 of this setup guide.

 NOTE: In this photo, you can see that the Inverter is powered on.
 This was only during final testing and at no time was I reaching inside or touching anything with it turned on and the cover off.
 This is definitely dangerous and you are risking electric shock if you do so.
 At all times make sure the AC Isolator switch is turned off, as well as the DC Isolator switch before opening the front panel and reaching inside the Inverter!!

-With the font panel closed on the inverter, there is no wireless signal, so I positioned the wireless antenna to poke down through the cable gland.
+With the front panel closed on the inverter, there is no wireless signal, so I positioned the wireless antenna to poke down through the cable gland.
 This works fine and I can connect from anywhere in the house to check on its health.

 Wireless Antenna exposed through cable gland